How Do You Know if You Have the Gift of Discernment?

 - The gift of a prophet

 Gift of Mercy: Let me tell you about my friend Betsy.
 Betsy has the gift of mercy.
 When you tell Betsy about a hurt in your life her face expresses deep empathy and compassion, you can literally see compassion rising within her.
 Betsy feels your pain and may even cry with you.
 People feel understood when they share their heart with Betsy; they feel loved too by her genuine heart of caring.
 Betsy shares her time and attention freely.
 When you need a friend, Betsy is your girl.
 Betsy must learn, though, to guard her heart.
 As Betsy’s heart of compassion fills with hurt, it's easy for her to pick up and carry other people's pain.
 She must learn to turn those cares over to Jesus or others pain will consume her.

 Gift of Helps: Sharon serves with her whole heart.
 It is a natural desire for her to serve.
 When Tommy spills the milk, she is the first one to jump up, grab a towel and sop up the mess.
 Sharon does not draw attention to herself but quietly does what God called her to do - serve.
 When she sees a need her servant's heart goes after it, meeting that need.

 Gift of Teaching: Tony has the gift of teaching.
 His gift enables him to take a tough concept and break it down so it is easy to grasp.
-He also has an uncanny ability to tell stories and give examples which helps people to embrace the practical application and apply it to their life.
+He also has an uncanny ability to tell stories and give examples making application easy.
 The gift of teaching makes Tony a powerful influence.
 People seek Tony out for wisdom and insight.
 He is also a popular speaker because his gift is appreciated and recognized by the body of Christ.